 Coconut oil has also been found to boost brain function4Coconuts and Health: Different Chain Lengths of Saturated Fats Require Different Consideration.
 Research has shown that these ketones can offset early signs of mild to moderate Alzheimer’s disease.
 This is achieved by providing an alternative energy source for brain cells.

-Are you aware of any other benefits of coconut oil on health?
+Are you aware of any other benefits of coconut oil for health or any natural remedies that use coconut oil?
 If you do please share with us all by adding to the comments section below!

 - 1Lauric Acid Is a Potent Biological Control Agent That Damages the Cell Membrane of Phytophthora sojae